qrzn/qrzn.github.io/_posts/recipes/2025-01-19-zucchinifritters.markdown

 These Cretan Zucchini-Potato Fritters, known as "Armonia," are a hearty and flavorful dish that can easily serve as a full meal.
 Inspired by traditional Cretan cuisine, they combine zucchini, potatoes, carrots, and cheeses into a crispy, savory fritter that is both satisfying and delicious.
 The fritters are not only perfect on their own but also pair wonderfully with a side of apple sauce, adding a sweet contrast to the savory flavors.
 Simple to prepare yet bursting with Mediterranean goodness, these fritters are sure to become a favorite in your kitchen.

-# Cretan Zucchini-Potato Fritters "Armonia"

-A tempting snack or a flavorful side dish from Cretan cuisine.
-They have a nickname: "As soon as they're here, they're gone."

 **Preparation time:** 30 minutes

 **Difficulty:** Normal